yecril71pl/cpp-docs.pl-pl/docs/standard-library/insert-iterator-class.md

 ### <a name="parameters"></a>Parametry

-`insert_iterator` Adresowanie następnej lokalizacji, w której może być przechowywana wartość.
+`insert_iterator` odnoszący się do następnej lokalizacji, w której może być przechowywana wartość.

 ### <a name="remarks"></a>Uwagi